valyala/fastjson/README.md

          if such restriction is mentioned in [docs](https://github.com/valyala/fastjson/issues/new).
        * Make sure you don't access `fastjson` objects from concurrently running goroutines if such restriction is mentioned in [docs](https://github.com/valyala/fastjson/issues/new).
-       * If you program continue crashing after fixing issues mentioned above, [file a bug](https://github.com/valyala/fastjson/issues/new).
+       * If your program continue crashing after fixing issues mentioned above, [file a bug](https://github.com/valyala/fastjson/issues/new).